LaunchCodeEducation/launchcode-course-learning-objectives/unit1/pre-work.rst

    gaining and improving coding skills and knowledge
 - Understand how programming languages allow us to create software
 - Write and run simple programs
-- Understand how to use course systems
+- Understand how to use course platforms (Canvas, Repl.it, and Slack)

 Objectives
 ----------